-Seven leadership styles to build organizational resilience & one to avoid.
+Seven effective leadership styles, plus one to avoid.

 Are you the dreamer, drummer, discusser, decider, director, delegator, or doer?

-Pop quiz: what is the single most important variable in shaping a resilient organization and scalable brand?
+Pop quiz: what is the most crucial variable in shaping a bold brand?

-Leadership is the base of our strategic planning model, upon which the rest of a social venture is built.
-But in our findings, 80% of growth-stage NGOs and social enterprises are run by a first-time CEO.
-So instead of this critical leadership role serving as a building block, it’s often a weak link.
+A solid leadership team is the base of our strategic planning model, upon which the rest of a social venture is built.
+Leadership drives alignment which drives brand.
+But in our findings, 80% of growth-stage NGOs and social enterprises are run by a first-time CEO — many missing a leadership team around them.

 There’s no university degree for becoming the Executive Director of a social venture.
 And no textbook to guide us.
 But after working with more than 100 organizations in 30+ countries and contexts, we’ve spotted a pattern in leadership styles.

 So we’ve classified and named seven styles we consider productive.
 And one that is detrimental.
 Which are you?
 And how do you better hone your talents for the greatest impact?
 Read on.

 The seven effective leadership styles.

 This is the visionary.
 Always innovating.
 Thinking about the future instead of the present.
 Developing new products and programs.
 Predicting market shifts, opportunities, and risks.
 And inspiring the team around an unknown tomorrow.